somsubhro/somsubhro.github.io/README.md

 ### Struggles

-My struggles should make a longer list that my achievements or contributions.
+My struggles should make a longer list than my achievements or contributions.
 I struggled with `homebrew` on `zsh` shell.
-I struggled with exiting running processes from macOS terminal windows.
+I struggled with exiting running processes from macOS terminals.
 I struggled with getting out of the `nano` prompt on terminal.
+I have struggled with (nearly wrestled with) getting Jekyll to work to publish static website on Github Pages (hence this).
+I still struggle with any kind of javascript.
+I struggled with finding the 🤷‍♂️ emoji.
+I struggle with the internet.
+But I am getting there, hang tight!

 ### Contributions